tweedge/ru-ok/README.md

 #### I meant how can I get involved in *hacktivism*.

 I'm not going to tell you that and I'm explicitly not encouraging it.

-#### How can I help you measure this stuff?

-If you have RIPE Atlas credits, run your own analysis, do new studies, fork this hacked-together code, have fun with it!

-I have several million credits and don't *need* donations, but I still wouldn't mind them.
-Reach out to me on Twitter if you have credits you don't want.

 #### How are you connecting to a specific TCP port using RIPE Atlas?